Author’s Note

 Acknowledgements

-The Upper Murray Historical Society also wishes to thank: The Man from Snowy River Bush Festival, The General Sir Harry Chauvel Memorial Foundation, Visitor Information Centres in Snowy Valleys (Tumut and Tumbarumba), Gundagai, Yass and Cooma.
-My thanks go to Tumut Family History Group for its help with information about Patrick Kiley.
-Greg Ryan from the Albury and District Historical Society has also kindly assisted with information – Thank you Greg.
-Heartfelt thanks also go to Joe Calvert of Calvert and Company for Joe’s excellent advice, creative talents and endless patience.
+The Upper Murray Historical Society also wishes to thank The Man from Snowy River Bush Festival, The General Sir Harry Chauvel Memorial Foundation, the Man from Snowy River Tourism Association and Tallangatta’s Sandy the Warhorse Memorial Committee The Upper Murray Historical Society thanks also go to Joe Calvert of Calvert and Company for Joe’s excellent advice, creative talents and patience.

-My special thanks go also to bush poet Geoffrey Graham for his special words about Banjo Paterson and suggesting that Beechworth could indeed be included on the High Country Trail.
+Special thanks go also to bush poet Geoffrey Graham for his special words about Banjo Paterson and suggesting that Beechworth could indeed be included on the Banjo Paterson High Country Trail.
 Thea Newton has done a wonderful job proofreading the manuscript.
 Thank you Thea.

 Notes on spelling